Toyota Supra coupe - Interior & comfort

 The Toyota Supra is compact but cosy inside, while ride comfort impresses

 It's also a car that will cosset you on a long journey, rather than beating you up.
 By making its bodyshell incredibly stiff (around 2.3 times more rigid than the GT 86), Toyota has been able to fit softer suspension to soak up bumpy roads, that can also be firmed up at the press of a button when you head on track.
-It's better able to soak up bumps than the Audi TT RS or Porsche 717 Cayman S.
+It's better able to soak up bumps than the Audi TTS or Porsche 718 Cayman S.

 Toyota Supra dashboard

-There's quite a bit of shared hardware but given that Toyota's infotainment system isn't one of our favourites, that's probably no bad thing.
-The 8.8-inch display is essentially BMW's iDrive setup, albeit with unique graphics and menus.
-It works well, and brings the option of Apple CarPlay, which was lacking from most of Toyota's range when the Supra came out, but sadly Android Auto is still missing.
+That’s probably no bad thing, however, as we much prefer BMW’s infotainment system to the one used in recent Toyota models, so the choice to stick with that system – albeit with Toyota logos swapped into the software – is no bad thing.
+It works well, and brings the option of Apple CarPlay, which was lacking from most of Toyota's range when the Supra first arrived, but sadly Android Auto is still missing.
 We also enjoyed the heated and ventilated bucket seats, which hug you firmly in corners and offer a good position for the driver.

 Equipment

 The 3.0-litre Supra comes with lots of standard features such as climate control, a rear-view camera, Bluetooth, sat nav and adaptive LED headlights.
-There's also a Pro upgrade that adds leather upholstery, a 12-speaker JBL stereo system, head-up display, wireless smartphone charging and packs for extra lighting and storage.
-It seems like a worthwhile choice considering it costs around £1,300 extra, and Toyota expects most customers to buy it.
+Formerly an upgrade, the Pro pack is now standard, adding leather upholstery, a 12-speaker JBL stereo system, head-up display, wireless smartphone charging and packs for extra lighting and storage.

 Options